 Imagine, if you will, the following scenario: you’ve fallen asleep as usual after a long day.
 You hoped to have pleasant dreams and wake up the next morning feeling refreshed.
 But instead of waking up peacefully in the morning ready to groggily hit the snooze button, you awaken at an unknown time in the middle of the night.

 Two things immediately spring to mind: you can’t move – at all; and you’re not alone.

 This happened to me last year, and was a very unsettling experience.
 Fortunately there was no demon, ghost or lost burglar.
-After a brief moment of panic the feeling passed, and I was able to stumble to the bathroom to make sure my face didn’t have any demonic symbols drawn on it.
+After a brief period of panic the feeling passed, and I was able to stumble to the bathroom to make sure my face wasn’t decorated with demonic symbols.

 It was a classic case of sleep paralysis.

 Sleep paralysis stories like this one are in fact surprisingly common – A study in 2011 found that 7.6% of people will experience sleep paralysis in their lifetime.
-The figure is much higher amongst people who have narcolepsy (around 40%).
+And the figure is even higher amongst people who have narcolepsy (around 40%).

 What causes sleep paralysis? – The scientific explanation